paulshuker/coppafisher/docs/overview.md

 All raw data is re-saved at the `tile_dir` in the `file_names` config section.
 Coppafish does this to:

-* compress data.
+* Compress data.
-* remove unused tiles, rounds, and channels that may be in the given raw files.
+* Remove unused tiles, rounds, and channels that may be in the given raw files.
-* save the raw data in a consistent format.
+* Save the raw data in a consistent format.
-* allow for faster data reading by using [zarr](https://zarr.readthedocs.io/) arrays.
+* Allow for faster data reading by using [zarr](https://zarr.readthedocs.io/) arrays.

 Extract also saves metadata inside of the `tile_dir` directory if the raw files are ND2 format.